BORDERLINE PERSONALITY DISORDER – DISABILITY UNDER 12.08

 BORDERLINE PERSONALITY DISORDER & DISABILITY BENEFITS

 Disability benefits are available if you have Borderline Personality Disorder.
 To determine if you are eligible for benefits for this mental disorder, you need to look at SSA Listing 12.08.
 Borderline Personality Disorder is inflexible and maladaptive patterns of behavior.
 The disease usually begins in adolescence or young adulthood.
 Symptoms may include patterns of distrust, suspiciousness, and odd beliefs.
 For example, you may think people are talking about you.
 You may have trouble working with others.

 Possible symptoms can be social detachment or avoidance of others.
 For example, you may avoid family parties or have very few friends.
 You may also be overly sensitive to criticism.
 Other issues include an excessive need to be taken care of and difficulty making independent decisions.
 Or, you may have a preoccupation with orderliness, perfectionism, and control.
 For example, you may wash your hands 40 times a day or be unable to leave the house without going through a list of activities in a certain order.
 You may also try to control other people.

-Examples of disorders in this category include paranoid, schizoid, schizotypal, borderline, avoidant, dependent, obsessive-compulsive personality disorders, and intermittent explosive disorder.
+Examples of disorders in this category include paranoid, schizoid, schizotypal, and borderline.
+It also includes avoidant, dependent, obsessive-compulsive personality disorders, and intermittent explosive disorder.
 Obviously, there are many titles and definitions in this category of mental illness.
 Most of the symptoms of these disorders involve difficulty getting along with others.
 This may make you ask, “what is borderline personality disorder?”
 For purposes of disability benefits, performs it is best to focus on the disabling symptoms of the disorder.
 A list of the possible symptoms are found below.

 LISTING 12.08 – PERSONALITY AND IMPULSE-CONTROL DISORDERS